Althea Gibson, “Unlikely Champion” of Tennis

-Althea Gibson was born in Silver, South Carolina in 1927 but she grew up in Harlem where her family moved when she was very young.
-She was an unlikely tennis champ not only because of her color but because her background can only be described as rough-and-tumble.
+Althea Gibson (1927-2003) was born in Silver, South Carolina in 1927 but she grew up in Harlem where her family moved when she was very young.
+She was an unlikely tennis champion because of her color.
+In addition, there was no avenue for her to learn to play a sport like tennis.

-She was also a natural athlete and was successful at whatever she played.
-Her first sport was paddle tennis; she played in public recreation programs and won a championship at age 12.
-Musician Buddy Walker noticed her skills, and thought she might do well in tennis.
+She was also a natural athlete, and while she resisted applying herself to any one thing, her ability attracted attention.
+Musician Buddy Walker noticed her skill at paddle ball, and thought she might do well in tennis.
 He brought her to the Harlem River Tennis Courts, where she learned the game and began to excel.

-Gibson continued winning in the ATA (1947-56) but other tennis tournaments remained closed to her until 1950.
-In that year white tennis player Alice Marble wrote an article in American Lawn Tennis magazine, noting that this excellent player was not able to participate in the better-known championships, for no reason other than bigotry: “If Althea Gibson represents a challenge to the present crop of players then it’s only fair that they meet this challenge on the courts.”
+Gibson continued winning in the ATA (1947-56) but other tennis tournaments remained closed to her until 1950–most notably, the American Lawn Tennis Association championship at Forest Hills.
+In 1950 white tennis champion Alice Marble wrote an article in American Lawn Tennis magazine, noting that this excellent player was not able to participate in the better-known championships, for no reason other than bigotry: “If Althea Gibson represents a challenge to the present crop of players then it’s only fair that they meet this challenge on the courts.”

-The U.S. Lawn Association relented, and Gibson was allowed to play.
-She was an inconsistent player in these years, so while she played some stand-out matches, championships still eluded her.
+During those years, she was an inconsistent player, so while she played some stand-out matches, championships still eluded her.
 Then in 1956 she won her first championship in France and in 1957 she won the U.S. Nationals.
-That year the Associated Press voted her Female Athlete of the Year, the first African-American woman to receive that honor.
+That year the Associated Press voted her Female Athlete of the Year, the first African American woman to receive that honor.

 In the late 1950s, Gibson won eleven major titles including three straight doubles at the French Open in 1956, 1957 and 1958.
 She was winner of the French Open in 1956, Wimbledon in 1957 and 1958 and the U.S. Open in both those years as well.

-She later wrote in her book of the Wimbledon: “Shaking hands with the Queen of England was a long way from being forced to sit in the colored section of the bus going into downtown Wilmington, N.C.”
+In her autobiography, she wrote of Wimbledon: “Shaking hands with the Queen of England was a long way from being forced to sit in the colored section of the bus going into downtown Wilmington, N.C.”

 As with Jackie Robinson in baseball, Gibson won tournaments but in many cities, she was denied hotel rooms.
 One restaurant refused to book a luncheon in her honor.